eddwebster/football_analytics/README.md

 The README of this repository is a concise resources guide of learning materials, data sources, libraries, papers, blogs, podcasts, etc., created by all those that have made contributions to the football analytics community.
 This will be a constant work in progress so if you can think of any resources that I've missed, or you yourself have created something that you believe should be added and is currently not available, please feel free to create a pull request or send me a message.

-Credits to the [`Soccer Analytics Handbook`](https://github.com/devinpleuler/analytics-handbook) by [Devin Pleuler](https://twitter.com/devinpleuler), [`Awesome Soccer Analytics`](https://github.com/matiasmascioto/awesome-soccer-analytics) by [Matias Mascioto](https://twitter.com/matiasmascioto), and [Jan Van Haaren](https://twitter.com/janvanhaaren)'s Soccer Analytics Reviews ([2020](https://janvanhaaren.be/2020/12/30/soccer-analytics-review-2020.html), [2021](https://janvanhaaren.be/2021/12/30/soccer-analytics-review-2021.html), [2022](https://janvanhaaren.be/2020/12/30/soccer-analytics-review-2022.html)) and [`soccer-analytics-resources`](https://github.com/JanVanHaaren/soccer-analytics-resources) Github repo, which were all used to plug gaps in the resources guide once it was published.
-Credit also to [Matias Singers](https://twitter.com/matiassingers) for his [`awesome-readme`](https://github.com/matiassingers/awesome-readme) repository used to restyle this README.

 If you like the repo, please feel free to give it a :star:  (top right).
 Cheers!

 For an Excel spreadsheet version of this README to keep track of the parts you have already read/worked on, see the following Google Sheets spreadsheet kindly put together by [Melanie Loeper](https://twitter.com/mel_loeper) [[link](https://docs.google.com/spreadsheets/d/1FKk0uvKMHPFZ2p3D42f4ZqQD6Si3LIZOf2Y5mo0k4as/edit?usp=sharing)].